NischalBasyal/portfolio/README.md

 ## Technologies used in this project:

--typescript
+- Typescript
--Nextjs
+- Nextjs
--Chakra-ui and mui
+- Chakra-ui and mui